-I can’t say enough about this regarding your healthcare team.
-My team just gets me.
+I can’t say enough about this.
+My healthcare team just gets me.
 They love me in spite of myself, and I’m honest to say, I don’t always make their job easy.
 But they reach out in to my world to override my own decisions and get me to a better place.
 Why?
 Because, a) they know how to do this and do it very well, b) they have objectivity that I don’t have, and c) they are for me, they want me to win this.
 This last week, through my tears, I looked up at the doctor who’s been with me from the beginning, way back in 2006-07 and honestly asked, unsure of what the answer would be, “Are we going to beat it this time?”
 And he gently hugged me and reassured me that yes, we are definitely going to win this.
+We’re at least gonna try real hard.
 He is for me.
 His entire staff is for me, from the front office to the exam room to the billing group – they want me to win.
 If you are struggling with your team, or feel there’s some improvement that could be made, stay with me on this journey.
 I’ll be teaching on this particular topic and we’ll take a week or two to look at ways to get you to a better place.
 Trust in your doctors and nurses cannot be over-stated.
 This is a necessary component of the chronic conundrum if you are to succeed.
 And I’ll give you some tips on how to get there.

 Lean in to family and friends.
 It’s okay.
 In fact, they’d probably appreciate your honesty and the opportunity to help.

 I’m terrible at this.
-This is probably a pride thing, but we just don’t ask for help well.
+This is probably a pride thing, but I just don’t ask for help well.
 I’m learning more about how I deal with needing help, how that runs counter to over-achieve, and how I can better respond in this area.
 It’s a life lesson that will probably go on forever, as I need tremendous growth here.
 There are likely some of you who are in the same boat I’m in.
 Give it up.
 Give in.
 Ask for help.
 The plastic mask doesn’t work on this one, it just doesn’t.
 And the lessons other people learn by helping us are rare, priceless tutorials in grace, compassion, and service.
 Don’t take this away from them, young people especially.
 They want and need to learn how to be compassionate and service-minded, and my generation – in our quest to self-sustain and provide – has taken many of these opportunities away.
 Let them learn.
 Let them serve.
 Put your pride in the backseat behind their generosity lessons.
 They will thank you for it one day.
 And your body will thank you for it this day.
 Maybe there are pride lessons we need to learn as much as they need to learn compassion and service.

 There’s so much more, but “Sir They” has said that about 1200-2000 words is the perfect blog post.
 So I’ll close for now.